 An AI automation agency (AAA) is a services business that builds custom workflow automations for other companies – connecting their existing software, automating repetitive tasks, and deploying AI into operations that previously required manual work.
-You are not building software products.
-You are solving operational problems at fixed scope, then selling ongoing maintenance.
+The valuable version is not an AI trend shop.
+It is a delivery partner that turns a specific bottleneck into a monitored, measurable workflow.

 |---|---|---|---|